kev0960/ModooCode/md/inst/invpcid.md

 ### Description

 Invalidates mappings in the translation lookaside buffers (TLBs) and paging-structure caches based on process-context identifier (PCID).
-(See Section 4.10, "Caching Translation Information," in Intel64 and IA-32 Architecture Software Developer's Manual, Volume 3A.)
+(See Section 4.10, "Caching Translation Information," in Intel 64 and IA-32 Architecture Software Developer's Manual, Volume 3A.)
 Invalidation is based on the `INVPCID` type specified in the register operand and the `INVPCID` descriptor specified in the memory operand.

 Outside 64-bit mode, the register operand is always 32 bits, regardless of the value of CS.D.
 In 64-bit mode the register operand has 64 bits.